zookzook/Slide-Bar/README.md

 3) Cursor mode.
 The value is displayed as a blinking cursor.
 If the potentiometer is changed, the flashing will be deactivated during the modification time.
 4) Zini mode.
 When the value changes, the cursor moves, pulling a tail behind it.
 The previously visited LEDs are slowly faded out.
 5) still in the planning stage
-6) still in the planning stage
+6) Dropping mode.
+A cursor is moving from the current position to the first position of the slider.

 The power comes from a USB-A cable.
 Each two pin headers for 5V + and GND are located on the sides, so that the boards can be placed side by side or one below the other.